zupta/slate/source/includes/_serviceability.md

     	+ COD: Values: true: if the pincode is COD serviceable else false
     	+ PREPAID: Values: true: if the pincode is COD serviceable else false
     + commited_sla: average commited SLA by courier partner (based on your contract with courier partner) for the shipment if dispatched today. (integer field)
+    + account_code: average commited SLA by courier partner (based on your contract with courier partner) for the shipment if dispatched today. (integer field)
+    + shipping_charges: average commited SLA by courier partner (based on your contract with courier partner) for the shipment if dispatched today. (integer field)

 <aside class="warning">